Tiwa Savage

-Her debut studio album Once Upon a Time was released on 3 July 2013.
+Her debut studio album, Once Upon a Time, was released on 3 July 2013.
 It was supported by seven singles: "Kele Kele Love", "Love Me (3x)", "Without My Heart", "Ife Wa Gbona", "Folarin", "Olorun Mi" and "Eminado".
 The album was nominated for Best Album of the Year at the 2014 Nigeria Entertainment Awards and for Best R&B/Pop Album at The Headies 2014.
-Savage's second studio album, titled R.E.D, was released on 19 December 2015.
-It yielded two singles: "My Darlin" and "Standing Ovation".
-In June 2016, Savage signed a management and publishing deal with Roc Nation.
-In September 2017, she released her debut EP Sugarcane.
+On 19 December 2015, Savage released her second studio album R.E.D, which yielded the singles "My Darlin" and "Standing Ovation".
+The tracks "All Over" and "Ma Lo" served as singles from Savage's six-track debut extended play (EP), Sugarcane, which was released in September 2017.
 R.E.D and Sugarcane have both been nominated for Best Album at the Nigeria Entertainment Awards.

 In November 2018, Savage won Best African Act at the 2018 MTV Europe Music Awards, becoming the first woman to win the category.
 In May 2019, she announced her record deal with Universal Music Group and exit from Mavin Records.
-Savage's third studio album Celia was released in August 2020.
-It produced four singles: "Attention", "Dangerous Love", "Koroba", and "Temptation".
-Her second extended play, titled Water & Garri, was released on 20 August 2021.
-Described by Savage as the "most spiritual journey through music so far", the EP blends Afrobeat with soulful R&B. In March 2022, Savage announced the Water & Garri North American Tour in support of the EP.
-In July 2022, she received an honorary degree from the University of Kent during a graduation ceremony at Canterbury Cathedral.
+Savage's third studio album, Celia, yielded the singles "Attention", "Dangerous Love", "Koroba", and "Temptation".
+Her second extended play, Water & Garri, blends Afrobeat with soulful R&B. In March 2022, Savage announced the Water & Garri North American Tour in support of the EP.
+Her fourth studio album, This One Is Personal, was released in August 2025.

-Savage sings in English and Yoruba; her music is a blend of Afrobeats, R&B, pop and hip-hop.
-Savage's contributions to the Nigerian music industry have earned her several achievements.
-She has been involved in youth empowerment and breast cancer screening projects and has raised funds to build schools in Nigeria.
-Savage launched the We Are Tired charity foundation, an initiative aimed at providing legal support and representation to victims of sexual assault in Nigeria.